 There are many types of smokers out there, each with their own advantages and disadvantages.
-Personally, I think the offset barrel smokers look the coolest, but I’m also a fan of the offset vertical smokers (plus they take up less room).
-Historically, offset barrel smokers look the coolest.
+I’m a fan of the offset vertical smokers (plus they take up less room), but the offset barrel smokers look the coolest.

 Top 5 Best Offset Barrel Smokers

 - Char-Broil American Gourmet Offset Smoker

 - Ranchers XL Charcoal Grill/Smoker

 The Char-Griller 1224 Smokin’ Pro smoker has the looks of an ideal offset barrel smoker.
 From its steel construction to its wooden shelves and handles, this smoker gives you everything you need.

 You can fill the offset firebox barrel with charcoal and get the smoke ready to head for the food.
 The side firebox and the grill barrel are made with durable, powder-coated steel that won’t rust or get banged out of shape.
 The smoker also has cast-iron, nonstick cooking grates, which hold up well against warping and frequent use.

 The Char-Griller Smokin’ Pro’s removable drawers make it easy add more charcoal and dump out ashes.
 There are two shelves, one in the front and one on the side.
 The Smokin’ Pro gives you approximately 830 square inches of cooking space–580 sq.in. in the main grill and 250 sq.in. within the firebox.

 If you need a “starter” smoker, then you should really look at the Char-Broil American Offset Smoker.
 The price points is shockingly low compared to average smokers, let alone top of the line smokers.
 I’m talking 1/10th the price.